Secrinnovativesolutions/iPray/README.md

 # iPray
-for the ipray apps page Repo
+for the ipray apps page